etlapale/necomi/doc/source/arrays.rst

     Array in which each element can be accessed through a set of coordinates.

-ModifiableArray
+ReferencableArray
-    IndexableArray in which a reference to an element ca be returned.
+    IndexableArray in which a reference to an element can be returned.

 Although the C++ standard does
 `not yet <http://en.cppreference.com/w/cpp/language/constraints>`_
-include a formal way to verify that those concepts are matched by specific classes, we provide a set a of utilities to check for those constraints in `necomi/base/concepts.h`.
+include a formal way to verify that those concepts are matched by specific classes, we provide a set a of utilities to check for those constraints in ``necomi/base/concepts.h``.

 Array classes
 -------------